German Police Say Syrian Suspect Confesses To Knife Rampage

 A truck rampage at a Berlin Christmas market in 2016 killed 12 people.
 In May, a police officer was killed and five people were wounded in a knife attack at a far-right rally in Mannheim, with an Islamist motive suspected.

-Daesh said the attack was carried out as "revenge for Muslims in Palestine and everywhere", in an apparent reference to the Gaza conflict.

-The claim could not be immediately verified, though German officials had said "a terrorist motive cannot be excluded".

-Interior Minister Nancy Faeser had warned this month that Germany was in "the firing line" of radical groups.
+Interior Minister Nancy Faeser had warned this month that Germany was in "the firing line" of Islamist groups.

-National and local leaders, including Chancellor Olaf Scholz, said the country had been "deeply shocked" by the Solingen deaths.

-"And then, a metre away from me, a person fell," said Breitzke, who at first thought it was someone who had had too much to drink.

 During a visit to the site of the tragedy Faeser called for the country to "remain united" as she denounced "those who want to stir up hatred".